Hamsterball

-Hamsterball is a video game developed by Raptisoft Games, released on 8 February 2004 for Microsoft Windows.
-The TikGames PlayStation version was created on 25 March 2010.
+Hamsterball, stylized as HamsterBall, is an indie video game developed by Raptisoft Games, released on 8 February 2004 for Microsoft Windows.
+The TikGames PlayStation 3 version was created on 25 March 2010.

+Gameplay

 Similar to the arcade game Marble Madness, the goal is to complete a series of 15 race courses in as short a time as possible while avoiding various obstacles.
 Instead of a marble, however, the player controls a hamster in a clear plastic exercise ball.
 A short fall causes the hamster to become dizzy and hard to control for a short time.
 If the hamster falls too far, rolls off the course, or is destroyed by an obstacle, a new one is placed on the course after a short delay.
 A set amount of extra time is added to the player's clock at the beginning of each race; if time runs out, the game ends.

 By following invisible paths on the courses, players can unlock appropriately themed multiplayer combat arenas.
-During this mode of play, "Rodent Rumble," the goal is to knock opponents' hamsters off the edge or into lethal obstacles as many times as possible within a time limit.
+During this mode of play, "Rodent Rumble", the goal is to knock opponents' hamsters off the edge or into lethal obstacles as many times as possible within a time limit.

+Awards

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Hamsterball with "Computer Downloadable Game of the Year".